sjigib/bulkrnaseq/README.md

 # Bulk RNA-seq Data Analysis
-This repository contains the input files and analysis code (analysis.R) used for demonstrating the key steps involved in Bulk RNA-seq data analysis.
+This repository contains the input files and analysis code (Analysis.R) used for demonstrating the key steps involved in Bulk RNA-seq data analysis.
-The aim is to provide an overview of the typical RNA-seq analysis workflow, starting from processed count data and proceeding to exploratory analysis, differential expression analysis, and pathway analysis.
+The aim is to provide an overview of the typical RNA-seq analysis workflow, starting from processed count data and proceeding to exploratory analysis, differential expression and pathway analysis.

 ## Repository Structure
 1. Analysis.R:
-   Contains the code required for performing the following analyses:
+   Contains the code required for performing the following:
    1. Principal Component Analysis (PCA)
    2. Differential Expression Analysis (DEG)
    3. Pathway Enrichment Analysis: Over Representation Analysis (ORA), Gene Set Variation Analysis (GSVA), Gene Set Enrichment       Analysis (GSEA)